openzomboid/pzlsm/README.md

                           These files are responsible for placing zombies on the world.
                           It is recommended to use with a turned off server.
-When used on a running server, it can create more problems than it solves. map_regen [args...]
-Takes the coordinates of the upper right and lower left points and builds a rectangular area of chunks from them and deletes them. map_copy [args...]
-Takes the coordinates of the upper right and lower left points and builds a rectangular area of chunks from them and copies them to backups/copy directory.
+When used on a running server, it can create more problems than it solves. map_regen [args]        Takes the coordinates of the upper right and lower left points and builds a rectangular area of chunks from them and deletes them. map_copy [args]         Takes the coordinates of the upper right and lower left points and builds a rectangular area of chunks from them and copies them to backups/copy directory.
 With an additional argument, you can specify a name for the catalog of copied chunks.
-If you don't specify a name, then it will generated based on the coordinates map_copyto [args...]
-Takes the coordinates of the upper right and lower left points and builds a rectangular area of chunks from them and copies them to backups/copy directory and rename to new coordinates.
+If you don't specify a name, then it will generated based on the coordinates map_copyto [args]       Takes the coordinates of the upper right and lower left points and builds a rectangular area of chunks from them and copies them to backups/copy directory and rename to new coordinates.
 With an additional argument, you can specify a name for the catalog of copied chunks.
-If you don't specify a name, then it will generated based on the coordinates. range [args...]
-Takes the coordinates of the upper right and lower left points and builds a rectangular area of chunks from them for generating regexp rule for searching the log. backup [args...]
-Copies server files to backup directory.
-After successful copying, check for old backups and delete them. log [args...]
-Looks for string 1 in log files.
+If you don't specify a name, then it will generated based on the coordinates. range [args]            Takes the coordinates of the upper right and lower left points and builds a rectangular area of chunks from them for generating regexp rule for searching the log. backup [args]           Copies server files to backup directory.
+After successful copying, check for old backups and delete them. log [args]              Looks for string 1 in log files.
 Chat logs excluded from search.
-                          Using the optional parameter 2, you can specify the name of the log file to search. log [args...]
-Looks for string 1 in in current log files.
+                          Using the optional parameter 2, you can specify the name of the log file to search. clog [args]             Looks for string 1 in current log files.
 Chat logs excluded from search.
-Using the optional parameter 2, you can specify the name of the log file to search. sql [args...]
-Executes query 1 to the Project Zomboid database and displays result restore_players [args...]
-Replaces players.db database from backup.
+Using the optional parameter 2, you can specify the name of the log file to search. sql [args]              Executes query 1 to the Project Zomboid database and displays result restore_players [args]  Replaces players.db database from backup.
 ```